Fredell Lack: Early life and musical training

 Fredell Lack was born in Tulsa, Oklahoma, the oldest of three children of Jewish Eastern European (Latvian) immigrants, Abram I. Lack and Sarah Stillman Lack (who was a sister of noted painter Ary Stillman).
 She began violin lessons at age six, studying with Tosca Berger.
 When Fredell was 10, she moved with her family to Houston, Texas.
 There she studied with Josephine Boudreaux, the concertmaster of the Houston Symphony.
 At age 11, she first soloed with orchestra, performing the Wieniawski Concerto No. 2 with the Tulsa Philharmonic.
-At 12, Lack was accepted into the New York City studio of the legendary violinist and pedagogue Louis Persinger, whose other students included such artists as Yehudi Menuhin, Isaac Stern, and Ruggiero Ricci.
+At 12, Lack was accepted into the New York City studio of violinist and pedagogue Louis Persinger, whose other students included such artists as Yehudi Menuhin, Isaac Stern, and Ruggiero Ricci.
 She moved to New York and completed her pre-college schooling at the Bentley School while continuing her violin lessons with Persinger.
-At 17, she made her professional solo debut, playing the Mendelssohn Violin Concerto with the St. Louis Symphony.
+At 17, she made her professional solo debut, playing the Mendelssohn Violin Concerto with the St. Louis Symphony Orchestra.
 Subsequently she received a full scholarship to the Juilliard School in New York.
 She continued studying violin with Persinger there and also was deeply influenced by her study of chamber music with Felix Salmond.
-She received the Diploma from Juilliard at age 21.
+She received the diploma from Juilliard at age 21.